 At the age of 13, Greg purchased his first banjo by investing pay from his paper route into a used banjo.
 He learned to play Kingston Trio songs on his banjo with his best friend Tom playing guitar.

-In its young 44 year life, Deering has delivered the finest hand built American instruments to over 100,000 happy musicians and counting… one banjo at a time.
+In the company's young 47 year life, Deering has delivered the finest hand built American instruments to over 100,000 happy musicians and counting… one banjo at a time.